 Bioinformatics blends biology, computer science, and mathematics to analyze the massive quantities of big data generated by modern biology.
-Hidden in this data might be the next blockbuster cancer therapy, the definitive proof that a certain gene is responsible for a disease, or the information needed to replicate a crucial biological process—and you could be on the team that discovers it.
+Hidden in this data might be the next cancer therapy, the definitive proof that a certain gene is responsible for a disease, or the information needed to replicate a crucial biological process—and you could be on the team that discovers it.

 A Master of Science in biotechnology with a specialization in bioinformatics helps prepare you to become a qualified bioinformatics professional for public- or private-sector organizations.
-You’ll gain cutting‑edge knowledge, and you’ll also develop experience in the field, which can give you an advantage in the job market.
+You'll gain cutting‑edge knowledge and develop practical experience in the field.

 These requirements are for students who enroll in the 2021–2022 academic year.
 For prior year academic requirements, visit our catalog archive.